ikuchmin/jmix-microservice/README.md

 ### Run

-Use bootJar task for building runnable jar artifact.
+Use `distribution` task for building jar or runnable jar depending on type project.

-Use docker-compose to build and run all services
+Use docker-compose to build and run all services.
+Do not forget using rebuild and recreate docker-compose flags

 ## Architecture